Meet the team

 Dominique says, ‘Not knowing one end of a baby from the other, I shed many perplexed tears down a few helplines whilst feeding my daughter!
 Breastfeeding is of course, the norm for infant feeding and I feel passionately that families should be welcomed, supported and have access to evidence based, sensible information - I can’t say it was my own experience, but I have been working very hard ever since to improve matters.
 It is such a pleasure to support the group and meet the families who come along for a chat, to get information and drop in to feed their babies in a friendly and supportive environment.
 We are always happy to offer advice and support – if we don’t know the answer, we’ll go and find it!’

-Shanna is an ABM Mother Supporter.
-She is mum to Maddison who was born in October 2008.
+Shanna is an ABM Mother Supporter and trainee Breastfeeding Counsellor.
+She is Mum to Maddison who was born in October 2008.
 She breastfed Maddison until she was 14 months old.

 Shanna says, ‘I was passionate about breastfeeding before I fell pregnant, believing that is is the best and most natural way to feed your baby.
 I was very lucky when Maddi and I had no particular issues learning to breastfeed and a health visitor suggested I go along to the local support group as a social place to meet other mums.
 So along we went when Maddi was 12 weeks old and I instantly felt it was such a wonderful supportive group to be a part of.
 When Maddison finished feeding, we still kept in regular contact and I was delighted to offer to volunteer in December 2010.
 Since completing my Mother Supporter course, I believe that the access to knowledge empowers women to make their choices in breastfeeding and a support group is an incredible way to support and encourage all mums and babies in their breastfeeding journey.’